 Each capture card manufacturer often has support from each device listed on their site.
 For example, Elgato has an easily accessible index depending on your hardware and other brands that manufacture capture cards.

-For the video capture software, OBS is a reliable free software that sets the standard for accessible broadcasting software at a shallow performance requirement.
+For the video capture software, OBS is a reliable free-to-download streaming software that sets the standard for accessible broadcasting software at a shallow performance requirement.

 Setting Up Your Dual PC Setup